 the Interefering link transmitter uses an emission bandwidth of 200 kHz and a reference bandwidth Bref = 200 kHz. (#4)

 The emission bandwidth of 200 kHz is defined through the emission mask (see Figure 86).
 This interefering link transmitter emission mask is defined in dBc.
-Then, you should enter an attenuation given in a reference bandwidth, the corresponding power is derived using the following equation:
+Then, enter an attenuation given in a reference bandwidth, the corresponding power is derived using the following equation:

 P(dBm/Bref) = Pe (dBm)+Att(dBc/Bref) (Eq.
 18)